seracio/magnifier/README.md

 </svg>;
 ```

 The magnifier follows the cursor or and displays a circle around it.
-Basically, it will replicate the element(s) provided by the `useId` prop thanks to an [`use` element](https://developer.mozilla.org/fr/docs/Web/SVG/Element/use), encapsulated in an svg (placed inside the given svg).
+Basically, it will replicate the element(s) provided by the `useId` prop thanks to a [`use` element](https://developer.mozilla.org/fr/docs/Web/SVG/Element/use).
+The use element is encapsulated in a svg (injected inside the given svg).
-The zoom will be managed by the `viewBox` attribute of the inner svg.
+The zoom will be managed by the `viewBox` attribute of this _inner svg_.